Writing an effective appeal letter

 SFU normally requires that all appeals include a statement or letter written by the student that describes the reasons for their appeal.
 The appeal itself should be approached like a position paper.
 There is no limit on how many pages you use but it’s always a good idea to try and keep your letter to 1 or 2 pages.
 The first thing you should do before writing an appeal paper is to brainstorm a list of every reason why you believe the appeal should be granted.
 Disagreeing with a decision because you don’t like it, is not good enough.
 There need to be specific reasons relating to policy or procedure that warrant a review.
-What is included in your letter should be clear, concise, and succinct sentences.
+Your letter should contain only clear and concise sentences.

 While the appearance of a letter is important, the content and tone will determine whether the letter really does its job.
 Make sure you have read all relevant policies and procedures that relate to your situation and pay particular attention to what the decision maker needs to know to consider an appeal or request.
 That information should be included in your letter.
 Leaving out essential information may delay a response or even result in your appeal or request being denied.
 Appeals are considered confidential and are normally only read by the panel or group that are making the decision.

-Keep Copies: Photocopy everything, your letter and all supporting documentation until - and possibly for some time after - a matter is settled, keep copies of all letters sent or received, as well as relevant documents, forms, and receipts.
+Scan everything, your letter and all supporting documentation until - and possibly for some time after - a matter is settled, keep a copy of all letters sent or received, as well as relevant documents, forms, and receipts.